PhillipDiCarlo/VRCVerify/README.md

 2. **VRChat Online Checker (vrc_online_checker.py):**
    - Listens for verification requests on a RabbitMQ queue.
    - Logs into VRChat using the [vrchatapi](https://github.com/vrchatapi/vrchatapi) library.
 Handles two-factor authentication automatically by fetching a 2FA code from a Gmail account.
+  - Retries VRChat login in the background on a fixed interval when the session is unavailable, instead of relogging on every verification request.
+  - Applies explicit VRChat API connect/read timeouts so stalled upstream requests fail visibly instead of hanging forever.
    - Checks the target VRChat user’s profile for age verification status and whether the provided code is present in their bio.
-   - Sends back the verification result via a RabbitMQ result queue.
+  - Sends back the verification result via a RabbitMQ result queue, including structured outage/auth metadata when VRChat is unavailable.

 ---